-Grid extension is less favourable than decentralized options3 under conditions of complex terrain, low population density, regulatory and institutional hurdles, or high investment and maintenance costs that may not be recoverable by utilities.
-The IEA estimates that to deliver universal electricity access by 2030, decentralized solutions are the least-cost option for 60 per cent of people lacking access, with the role of grid expansion expected to increase with increasing power demand, urbanization and economic activity.
-Currently, decentralized access solutions are small but accelerating: the IEA estimates that 33 million people have access to electricity with decentralized renewables (excluding pico solar, which IRENA estimate benefit 114 million users), with the rate of connection accelerating (IEA 2017).
+Grid extension is less favourable than decentralised options2 under conditions of complex terrain, low population density, regulatory and institutional hurdles, or high investment and maintenance costs that may not be recoverable by utilities.
+The IEA estimates that to deliver universal electricity access by 2030, decentralised solutions are the least-cost option for 60% of people lacking access, with the role of grid expansion expected to increase with increasing power demand and economic activity.
+Currently, decentralised access solutions are small but accelerating: the IEA estimates that 33 million people have access to electricity with decentralised renewables (excluding pico solar, which IRENA estimate benefit 114 million users), with the rate of connection accelerating.
 IRENA estimates that globally, off-grid renewable electricity capacity for residential and commercial purposes is around 4,030 MW (IRENA, 2017c).
-Decentralized electricity systems can also have co-benefits for local job creation and economic growth.
-The dynamics of electrification solutions are not static: in Western economies the network emerged from local systems (both private and municipal) and later interconnected; the same may become true for areas currently gaining access as power demand grows.
+Decentralized electricity systems can also have cobenefits for local job creation and economic growth.
+The dynamics of electrification solutions are not static: in western economies the network emerged from local systems (both private and municipal) and later interconnected; the same may be true for areas currently gaining access and power demand grows.

-Several converging trends are making decentralized options more and more competitive, with the potential to transform the energy access landscape in rural areas.
-These trends include the declining cost of renewables and storage (historically, most decentralized capacity has been oil-based); the increasing availability and affordability of efficient appliances and lighting; the emergence of new technologies enabling smart metering and mobile payments; the liberalization of energy markets enabling more actors, including the private sector, to participate; and an increased focus from international initiatives, microfinancing institutions and crowdfunding platforms.

-Affordable financing models have also been instrumental, two in particular.
-The pay-as-you-go (PAYG) model has emerged in recent years with considerable momentum.
-Consumers use their phones to pay a fixed upfront cost for a device-usually a solar panel bundled with battery storage and appliances-and then pay for its use in instalments.
-Critically, the daily payments can be less than a household pays for poor-quality energy alternatives, such as kerosene for lighting.
-This model is well-established in East Africa, where mobile money is widely used, and has expanded to more than 30 countries, serving an estimated 700,000 households (REN21, 2017).
-The PAYG model is scalable with private sector capital; however, so far PAYG businesses have been almost exclusively reliant on international investors, exposing businesses to the foreign exchange risk, which can lead to price increases for consumers.
+Several trends are converging to transform the energy access landscape in rural areas with decentralised options.
+Notably, these trends include the declining cost of renewables and storage (historically, most decentralised capacity has been oilbased), the emergence of new technologies enabling smart metering and mobile payments, the liberalisation of energy markets enabling more actors, including the private sector, to participate, as well as focus from international initiatives.
+Affordable financing models have been instrumental, two in particular.
+The pay-as-you-go (PAYG) model has emerged in recent years with considerable momentum: consumers use their phones to pay a fixed up-front cost for the device usually a solar panel bundled with battery storage and appliances - and then pay for its use in instalments.
+Critically, the daily payments can be less than a household pays for poorquality energy alternatives, such as kerosene for lighting.
+The model is well-established in East Africa, where mobile money is widely used, and has expanded to more than 30 countries, serving an estimated 700 000 households (REN21, 2017).
+The PAYG model is scalable with private sector capital; however, so far PAYG businesses have been almost exclusively reliant on international investors, exposing businesses to the risk of transaction costs and currency fluctuations, which can lead to price increases for consumers.

 In Bangladesh, a successful micro-credit model has been in operation for more than a decade.
-There, the Infrastructure Development Company (IDCOL) channels international funding to microcredit groups and installers, sets technical specifications and loan terms, and certifies products and components for qualitycontrol purposes.
+There, the state-owned Infrastructure Development Company (IDCOL) channels international funding to micro-credit groups and installers, sets technical specifications and loan terms and certifies products and components for quality control purposes.
 While affordability has been key, household loan terms have moved from concessional towards commercial.
-A cumulative 4.1 million solar home systems have been installed (IDCOL, 2017) and more than 100,000 jobs have been generated.
-Replicable lessons include adaptation of equipment to local needs, enforcement of product standards and workforce training.
+A cumulative 4.1 million solar home systems have been installed (IDCOL, 2017) and more than 100 000 jobs have been generated.
+Replicable lessons include adaptation of equipment to local needs, enforcement of product standards, and workforce training.
 A designated "national champion" like IDCOL can be tasked with establishing an overall policy framework within which financing, product certification and other activities unfold.